dheid/matomo-tracker/README.md

 * `.defaultSiteId(...)` If you provide a default site id, it will be taken if the action does not contain a site id.
 * `.defaultTokenAuth(...)` If you provide a default token auth, it will be taken if the action does not contain a token auth.
 * `.enabled(...)` The tracker is enabled per default.
 You can disable it per configuration with this flag.
+* `.logFailedTracking(...)` Will send errors to the log if the Matomo Tracking API responds with an errornous HTTP code
 * `.connectTimeout(...)` allows you to change the default connection timeout of 10 seconds.
 0 is interpreted as infinite, null uses the system default
 * `.socketTimeout(...)` allows you to change the default socket timeout of 10 seconds.
 0 is